-Since certification began in 2017 by the American Board of Lifestyle Medicine, 3,075 physicians in the U.S. have become board certified in lifestyle medicine, along with 1,263 other health professionals.
-Worldwide, across 75 countries, 5,017 physicians and 1,671 other clinicians are certified for a total of 6,688.
+Since certification began in 2017 by the American Board of Lifestyle Medicine, 5,124 clinicians in the U.S. and Canada have become certified (3,810 physicians and 1,314 health professionals).
+Worldwide, 6,293 physicians from 92 countries and 1,715 health professionals are now certified.